containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 the generated service file is `$NAME-network.service`.
 The `NetworkName` option allows for overriding this default name with a user-provided one.

+Please note that stopping the corresponding service will not remove the podman network.
+In addition, updating an existing network is not supported.
+In order to update the network parameters you will first need to manually remove the podman network and then restart the service.

 Using network units allows containers to depend on networks being automatically pre-created.
 This is particularly interesting when using special options to control network creation, as Podman otherwise creates networks with the default options.